Selhurst Park in London, home of Crystal Palace FC

 Search hotels near Selhurst Park

-The Selhurst area is residential with limited hotel options.
-Most visitors stay in central London or Croydon.
+The Selhurst area is residential with very few hotels of its own.
+Most visitors stay in central London or Croydon and take the train — both are quick and reliable.

 Croydon Park Hotel (Croydon, 3 km)